top of page

 Step 1: Define the Strategic Purpose

 Processes must serve a clear business purpose.
-Whether to improve speed, reduce risk, ensure compliance, enhance customer experience or lower cost-to-serve - process design should have clear goals to prevent over-engineering and misalignment.
+Whether the goal is to improve speed, reduce risk, ensure compliance, enhance customer experience, or lower cost-to-serve, process design should have clear objectives.
+This clarity prevents over-engineering and misalignment.

 Step 2: Diagnose the Current State

 Redesign should begin with evidence.
-This means understanding how work actually flows by mapping workflows, handovers, decision points, examining escalation and approval points, identifying duplication, rework, parallel tasks, surfacing shadow processes; identify any capability gaps.
-Established techniques such as Value Stream Mapping (Lean Enterprise Institute) and SIPOC analysis (ASQ Six Sigma Body of Knowledge) help with this exercise.
+This means understanding how work actually flows.
+Map workflows, handovers, and decision points.
+Examine escalation and approval points, identify duplication, rework, and parallel tasks.
+Surface shadow processes and identify any capability gaps.
+Established techniques such as Value Stream Mapping (Lean Enterprise Institute) and SIPOC analysis (ASQ Six Sigma Body of Knowledge) can assist with this exercise.

-Governance failures (not capability failures) create most bottlenecks.
-Tools such as the RACI model (Responsible, Accountable, Consulted, Informed) clarify who owns outcomes, who decides and who needs visibility.
+Governance failures, not capability failures, create most bottlenecks.
+Tools like the RACI model (Responsible, Accountable, Consulted, Informed) clarify who owns outcomes, who decides, and who needs visibility.
 McKinsey has found that clarity over decision rights strongly correlates with organisational speed and execution effectiveness.
-Pushing decisions to the lowest competent level increases velocity, reduces escalations and improves autonomy.
-Sometimes it means reshuffling organisational design to remove task duplication and streamlining roles.
-This has to be done with future capabilities and critical roles in mind.
+Pushing decisions to the lowest competent level increases velocity, reduces escalations, and improves autonomy.
+Sometimes, this means reshuffling organisational design to remove task duplication and streamline roles.
+This must be done with future capabilities and critical roles in mind.

 Step 4: Design for Simplicity and Scalability

 Good design removes friction before automation is introduced.
-Academic studies have shown that process complexity is correlated with slower output times, with structural complexity explaining a significant share of performance delay variability (Vidgof, Wurm & Mendling, 2023).
-Simplifying tasks, standardising templates and data fields and defining paths create consistency and reduce duplication.
-Make sure there people in the roles are selected and trained in line with the skills required for the role.
-Knowledge assets such as playbooks, templates, scripts, checklists enable scaling without reinventing work.
-Engage key stakeholders to test the design, create engagement and come up with the best solution.
+Academic studies have shown that process complexity correlates with slower output times.
+Structural complexity explains a significant share of performance delay variability (Vidgof, Wurm & Mendling, 2023).
+Simplifying tasks, standardising templates and data fields, and defining paths create consistency and reduce duplication.
+Ensure that people in the roles are selected and trained according to the skills required.
+Knowledge assets such as playbooks, templates, scripts, and checklists enable scaling without reinventing the wheel.
+Engage key stakeholders to test the design, create engagement, and develop the best solution.

 Step 5: Enable Execution Through People and Systems

-Once design is complete, execution depends on capability, tools and culture.
-Workflow platforms, integrated knowledge systems and AI-enabled triage increase output, but only when paired with training, decision clarity and leadership reinforcement.
+Once the design is complete, execution depends on capability, tools, and culture.
+Workflow platforms, integrated knowledge systems, and AI-enabled triage can increase output, but only when paired with training, decision clarity, and leadership reinforcement.
 This includes:

 How to Measure Impact